 “Be careful, you hear me?” said Rosario, to which he only waved without looking back.

-Rosario tried to reassure herself that it would be fine.
-Stefan could still be a child, but he was familiar with this type of environment and knew how to handle himself.
+She tried to reassure herself that it would be fine; Stefan could still be a child, but he was familiar with this type of environment and knew how to handle himself.
+Still, Rosario had lived in a time when allowing a child to go into such a dangerous place alone was unthinkable for most adults.
+The persistent lightheadedness that had bothered her since the day before wasn’t helping, either.
+She was probably tired and needed a break.

 Franziska’s voice brought her back to reality.

 “Hey!
-Stefan forgot the green peas!”
+Stefan forgot the green beans!”

 “Franziska, come back right now!”
 Rosario tried to crawl inside the cave but couldn’t make it far.
 “Franziska!”